AnanyShah/portaldocs/portal-sdk/generated/top-extensions-hosting-service.md

 <a name="extension-hosting-service-step-by-step-onboarding-step-1-generate-hosting-service-versioned-zip-file-build-configuration"></a>
 ##### Build configuration

- Microsoft.Portal.Tools.v2.targets provides the following properties to control hosting service output generation.
+ Microsoft.Portal.Tools.targets provides the following properties to control hosting service output generation.
 The properties have default values that you can override in your Extension.csproj file to meet the needs of your extension.
 - `HostingServiceCreateDeploymentArtifacts`: defaults is undefined.
 Set to  `true` to generate versioned hosting service zip file.
 - `HostingServiceRoutePrefix`: Defaults to `$(MSBuildProjectName)`.
 The prefix name of your extension e.g scheduler that is supplied as part of onboarding to the extension host.
 - `HostingServicePackageOutputRootDir`: Defaults to `$(OutDir)`.
 This is the output directory in which the build create a HostingSvc directory with generated zip file.

 For example this is the customized configuration for playground extension in CoreXT

 ```xml